 The human development index was created at the beginning of the 1990s for analysis of data from that period.
 As the use of the index continues, and particularly should forecasting of it become more common, some limitations will become even more apparent than they have been.
-One of those limitations has been noted in the text above, namely the fully saturating character of literacy and enrolment ratio,11 in contrast to the partially saturating character of life expectancy and the not necessarily-saturating character of life and the not necessarily-saturating).
+One of those limitations has been noted in the text above, namely the fully saturating character of literacy and enrolment ratio, in contrast to the partially saturating character of life expectancy and the not necessarily-saturating character of GDP per capita (a logarithmic formulation makes it also partially saturating).
 That mixture makes interpretation of forecast graphs a bit more complicated.